 To begin with, let’s understand how data is collected in food companies.
 Data on a farm similar to food manufacturing companies is collected in Static and Dynamic forms.

 In this case, the farm was fairly advanced, in terms of static data collection features.
-Examples of static data include: feed quantity, number of cows or production capacity (independent variables) product (milk) volumes and product temperature etc (dependent variables) and the resulting pattern recognition was put to good use for the rationalised efficiency-focused decision making with the further process optimisation.
+Examples of static data include: feed quantity, number of cows or production capacity (independent variables) product (milk) volumes and product temperature etc (dependent variables) and the resulting pattern recognition was put to good use for the rationalised efficiency-focused decision making with further process optimisation.

 The revolutionary intelligent insight for this farm example that follows came from a dynamic data collection system in the form of pedometers Fijutsu decided to fit on a herd of cows.